 For the quickest response, please use our eBooks Help Online Form and include as many details as possible regarding the issue you are experiencing.
 If it is a technical problem, please include any error messages you received and details about your computer (e.g., Mac/PC, operating system, version of browser used, etc.) You may also ask for help from a librarian at your local library or call (415) 557-4400 for assistance.

 How do I close my OverDrive account?

-To close your OverDrive account, follow the instructions on this page.
-Sign in with the email address and password that you originally registered for this account.
+To close your OverDrive account, follow the instructions on this page: How to close an OverDrive account.